 How Acquired: Signed by the Revolution as a Homegrown Player on Nov.
 15, 2010.

-A tricky winger who brings flair and creativity to the game, Fagundez's breakout season came in 2013 when he scored 13 goals and added seven assists in his first season as a regular.
+A crafty winger, Fagundez's breakout season came in 2013 when he scored 13 goals and added seven assists in his first season as a regular.
 He was the first Homegrown in New England Revolution history, the first Homegrown field player to log 10,000 minutes in MLS and youngest player to record 100 appearances and 25 goals in league history.
-He was the only Revolution player to appear in all 34 games in 2016, notching six goals and six assists.

 INTERNATIONAL: Internationally tied to Uruguay after representing the nation at the 2015 South American Youth Football Championship, helping his country earn a berth in the 2015 FIFA U-20 World Cup…Started two games in that competition and made a total of four appearances, helping Uruguay to a third-place finish.
 Fagundez was first called in by the Uruguay U-20s for a training camp in Montevideo in October 2012, playing in a pair of friendlies Oct.
 9 and Oct.
 11 during the camp.
 Played as a member of the US U-14 National Team from 2008-2009.

 Personal: His father Washington Fagundez played professionally as a goalkeeper in Uruguay … while a Uruguayan citizen by birth, gained U.S. Permanent Resident status in October 2013.